 ‘Ready?’ he asked.

-She nodded, then dragged her hair out of its bun and shook it free.
+She nodded, dragging her hair out of its bun and shaking it free.
 ‘That’s better.’
 She grinned.
 ‘Sorry, Harry.
-I’m happy to wear make up for you, but I’m not tying my hair up until at least the third date.’
+I’m happy to wear makeup for you, but I’m not tying my hair up until at least the third date.’

 Why would she wait — oh.
 Harry felt heat creep into his cheeks.
 Wow.

 He scrabbled for some words.
 ‘Careful.
 I might try and hold you to that.’

 Katie’s grin came with a wicked gleam in her eye.
 ‘I will if you don’t.’